dvdvideo1234/UbuntuBatches/README.md

 # UbuntuBatches

-Some Ubuntu batnes I use currently
+Some Ubuntu batches I use currently

-These scripts are used to preform various tasks and fix varios problems.
-The content is devided by folders in which every manager perssts:
+These scripts are used to perform various tasks and fix various problems.
+The content is divided on folders in which every manager persists:
 ```
-  General      --> Contrains a installation procedure for fresh file ubuntu server
+  General      --> Contains an installation procedure for fresh file ubuntu server
   KillAppsWEB  --> Removes the web apps from an Ubuntu OS
   MaNGOS       --> Configures mangos WoW server on the local network
   MiniDLNA     --> Installs MiniDLNA server when compiling it from source